pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 - What was your analyses of the other CMSes?
 - (etc.)

-These are the kinds of questions internal compliance teams will ask (and more!).
+These are the kinds of questions internal compliance teams will ask (and many more!).
 But is it worth asking them all in our case?
 Let’s imagine two opposing opinions:

 - **Opinion 1**: These are all important and necessary questions to have answered before a site can be released, _especially_ in a government context where we have to consider any possible security implications and/or a loss of reputation.
 This CMS is new to the organization.
 All new technology requires need comprehensive documentation around how it works, how it will be used, by whom, and how it will be supported in the future.
-- **Opinion 2**: The team has found something that improves their workflow and only 5 people on the team have accounts.
+- **Opinion 2**: The team has found something that improves their workflow and it is only being used by the 5 people on the team.
 The site is assessed as _not_ having sensitive data and the ‘reputational risk’ of an occasional typo isn’t that serious.
 Yes, it’s a new CMS but it only affects this one team, and they don’t even know if they want to keep using this 6 months down the road.
 Let’s skip the documentation for now and see how it goes.

 There is plenty of middle ground in the space between each of these perspectives, but, in practice, we ended up very close to Opinion 1.
 While there is an important principle represented by the “comprehensive documentation” opinion, there is almost no consideration given to the context of the project.
 The CMS _was_ a new technology, so that represented a risk.
 However, there were significant mitigating factors.
 It didn’t impact any other teams, it didn’t have any sensitive data, and there were only 5 accounts — all for people we worked with directly.